bsmith89/longev-mgen/doc/submission.md

 ^2^ Total length in Mbp \
 ^3^ _Muribaculum intestinale_ YL-27 reference genome

-To confirm the assertion that each of the reconstructed genomes is representative of a previously described _Muribaculaceae_ species identified in these mice [@Smith2019], the per-library mapping rates of each genome were compared to the relative abundance of the associated 16S rRNA gene in amplicon libraries.
-Pearson correlation coefficients between the fraction of reads mapped and species relative abundance were above 0.86 for all MAGs,

 ![
 **Figure 1**: Comparison of novel and previously described _Muribaculaceae_ genomes.
 Novel MAGs ("B1-A", "B1-B", and "B2" through "B7")